-(b) Any private street permitted shall be certified to the satisfaction of the county engineer development manager, or his designee, as having been constructed in accordance with all ordinance requirements and approved plans.
-Until such time as the county engineer development manager has accepted and approved such certification, surety required to guarantee the proper construction of such private streets shall not be released.
-Construction certification shall be in accordance with administrative guidelines prepared by the county engineer for certification of private street construction.
+(b) Any private street permitted shall be certified to the satisfaction of the development manager, or his designee, as having been constructed in accordance with all ordinance requirements and approved plans.
+Until such time as the development manager has accepted and approved such certification, surety required to guarantee the proper construction of such private streets shall not be released.
+Construction certification shall be in accordance with administrative guidelines for certification of private street construction.

 Sec.
-19-502.
+19-52.
 Street drainage.